eukaprotech/networking/com/eukaprotech/networking/networking/1.0.6/README.md

 # Updates

-* Use of java Future object to allow blocking of current thread until the asynchronous http client returns results.
+* Use of java Future object to allow optional blocking of current thread until the asynchronous http client returns results.

 # Getting Started
 Add the dependency in build.gradle (App module)